Imburse-Payments/imburse-payments.github.io/pages/tutorials/working-with-apps.md

 An App is an integration component that you configure that permits Imburse to communicate with the Apps' provider to carry out some task on your behalf.

-The following table illustrates the some of the Apps, with their Provider and purpose.
+The following table illustrates some of the Apps, with their Provider and purpose.

 App Name | App Id | Provider | Purpose
 -|-|-|-